-Renewal of license and how long it is valid
+Renewal of the Ohio CCW License and how long it is valid

 The Ohio CCW renewal process is basically the same as the “original” process; however, no class is needed for the first renewal.

 A complete new application must be submitted.

 A new passport type photo taken within the previous 30 days.

-A certificate of competency (original certificate or CCW license) that is not over 6 years old must be submitted.
+A certificate of competency (original certificate or Ohio CCW license) that is not over 6 years old must be submitted.